Patient education: Allergic rhinitis (seasonal allergies) (Beyond the Basics)

 ALLERGIC RHINITIS SYMPTOMS

 The symptoms of allergic rhinitis vary from person to person.
-Although the term "rhinitis" refers only to the nasal symptoms, many patients also experience problems with their eyes, throat, and ears.
-In addition, sleep can be disrupted, so it is helpful to consider the entire spectrum of symptoms.
+Although the term "rhinitis" refers only to the nasal symptoms, many people also experience problems with their eyes, throat, and ears.
+In addition, sleep may be disrupted.
+Symptoms may include the following:

-- Eyes: itchy, red eyes, feeling of grittiness in the eyes, swelling and blueness of the skin below the eyes (called allergic shiners).
-(See "Patient information: Allergic conjunctivitis (Beyond the Basics)".)
+●Eyes – Itchy, red eyes, feeling of grittiness in the eyes, swelling and blueness of the skin below the eyes (called "allergic shiners") (see "Patient education: Allergic conjunctivitis (Beyond the Basics)")

 ALLERGIC RHINITIS DIAGNOSIS